pauly/lightwaverf/README.md

 Note that this is useful when using sunset/sunrise based timers (see below)

+You can also adjust the run time of the event by a random number of minutes as follows:

+    lounge light random 60 - this will adjust the start/end times of the event randomly within the 60 minutes around the actual gcal entry time (ie plus or minus 30 minutes)

 Also note that you can only modify the time within the caching time you setup in the cron job for update timers. i.e. you cannot modify an event ahead by 2 hours but only cache historically by 1 hour, as the event will have been purged from the cache by the time you want it run.
 You will have to configure the caching period on the update timers function to be at least as 'wide' as the biggest time modifier you are using.

 ## Sunset/sunrise